theopn/dotfiles/README.md

 - [Comic Mono](https://dtinth.github.io/comic-mono-font/): Mono-spaced version of Comic Sans.
 The best font in the world.
 Just trust me and use it, you'll love it.
 - [NERD font version](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FantasqueSansMono) of [Fantasque Sans Mono](https://github.com/belluzj/fantasque-sans).
 Formally known as *Cosmic Sans Neue Mono*, the name "comes from [author's] realization that at some point it looked like the mutant child of Comic Sans and Helvetica Neue."

-As you can tell, I like rather childish fonts, but why serious fonts?
-When I'm stressed out with work, the last thing I want is to stare at the screen filled with Consolas (bashing MS once again) or other generic fonts and 56 error messages.
+I like rather childish fonts, but why serious fonts?
+When I'm stressed out with work, the last thing I want is to stare at the screen filled with Consolas and 56 error messages.
 I highly recommend you explore fonts, especially if you have dyslexia.
-I also recommend [DaddyTimeMono Nerd Font](https://www.programmingfonts.org/#daddytimemono) and [Hermit Nerd Font](https://www.programmingfonts.org/#hermit), available to download at [Nerd Fonts website](https://www.nerdfonts.com/font-downloads).
+Honorable mentions for [DaddyTimeMono Nerd Font](https://www.programmingfonts.org/#daddytimemono) and [Hermit Nerd Font](https://www.programmingfonts.org/#hermit).

 #### Git